 You will find a variety of wonderful spots for delicious waffles in San Francisco.
-They range from traditional, crispy waffles with some maple syrup and fruit to less traditional options including one made from red velvet cake batter covered with cream cheese frosting.
+They range from traditional—crispy waffles with maple syrup and fruit—to less traditional options, including one made from red velvet cake batter covered with cream cheese frosting.

-It's also popular to serve them with some fried chicken or to cover them with hand whipped cream.
+It's also popular to serve waffles with fried chicken or to cover them with hand-whipped cream.
 No matter what you are craving, you will find something in SF that will satisfy your hunger.

 Below are 10 of my favorite places.